ranwahle/demos/skm-spa/weather-jsx/README.md

 ```
 npx browserslist
 ```

-This is watching and compiling from the `./src` folder into the `./public` folder (using hot-module-replacement).

 ### Server
 The server has its own `package.json` inside the `./server` folder and to run it first `cd server` and `npm start`.
 It will open the Express server on `http://localhost:8000`